Tushar-Naik/python-ranger/README.md

 ### Details

-The above sample shows how to set up a background thread, that does the job of publishing regular updates to zk.
-You can optionally provide a healthcheck url, which will receive a ping at regular intervals.
-A HEALTHY broadcast will only be done if the ping check was successful.
-You can check HealthCheck to customize the URL to your needs.
+The above sample shows how to set up a service finder for 2 services.
+You get the node and then fetch the relevant details from the node.
+There would be one background thread created, that continuously refreshes updates from zookeeper.
-The difference between the java implementation - the list of services being discovered needs to be
+There is support for being able to apply a custom criteria based filter just like in the java lib(check criteria_filter) The only difference you might see from the java implementation, is the registration of services before the start (In the java lib, the expectation is to create one service finder per service, here we create one finder for all services that may be required for by your python app)

 ---